adamk72/consulting_website/blog/speaking/meeting-others-with-eye-contact.md

 <p>What I've noticed over the years in networking and business meetings is almost an inverse problem that I had — people are <em>too</em> focused on eye contact.
 Not in a creepy way, but in an exclusitory way. </p>

 <p>When your engaged in a circle of folks at a networking event or around a table in a meeting room, make sure that you engage with <em>everyone. </em>If you're speaking, look not only at the main target of your comments, but also glance around at the other folks, giving them at least a micro-second of empathic connection with your eyes.
 What I often observe is that the speaker of the moment cannot take their eyes off one person, almost forgetting other people are around them.</p>
-<p>This is what I mean by eye contact being used in a exclusitory way.
-Instead, by at least scanning the other observers you become inclusitory.
+<p>This is what I mean by eye contact being used in a exclusionary way.
+Instead, by at least scanning the other observers you become inclusionary.
 The benefits are:</p>
 <ol>
 <li>You can see the state of your listeners; are you boring them?
 Exciting them?
 Their micro-expressions will tell you legions.</li>
 <li>You give yourself a bit of break from staring at the same person; likewise, you give the person your staring at a break and an reason for them too to look at the other folks.</li>